-Soil resources Potentially linked to the requirements of policies:- DM07; MR01 A Soil Survey and Agricultural Land Classification (ALC) Report will be required.
-This will need to establish baseline conditions of soil resources (i.e. quality and quantity) contained in the allocation and within its sphere of influence.
-The allocation lies within an area that may contain grade 3 agricultural land (good to moderate quality).
-This will need further investigation, possibly through a detailed site survey in order to: - determine the extent of the resource; establish the sub-grade of the soil (i.e. whether it is 'good' (3a) and / or 'moderate' (3b)); and assess the relationship of the resource to the individual proposal under consideration along with the wider allocation.
-In the presence of potentially valuable soil resources, a Soil Handling Strategy must also be prepared.
-This should consider the details of how best to safeguard against possible damage to existing soil quality and the potential, where practicable for the quality to be improved.
-A holistic approach to the management of soil resources will be needed, particularly with respect to possible implications for the proposed programme of working (e.g. progressive or otherwise) and the successful delivery of the restoration strategy and aftercare programme.
-Historic environment - including archaeology Potentially linked to the requirements of policies:- DM08; DM09; MR01 A Heritage Statement (HS) will be required to establish the presence of heritage assets that could be affected and to assess the nature, extent and importance of their significance and their settings.
-The HS must also provide a detailed analysis of potential impacts and their envisaged significance associated with all activities related to the working of the allocation.
-Where the potential for adverse impacts is identified, details of the means of avoiding such impacts or delivering sufficient mitigation to eradicate and / or reduce their significance to an acceptable degree must be included.
-The prime focus should be on the preservation of key heritage assets.
-A proportionately detailed, reasoned justification will be necessary in every instance that harm to, or the potential loss of a heritage asset is envisaged.
-Information regarding how recording and / or the excavation of heritage assets may also be necessary.
-The HS must be comprehensive in its coverage by considering both designated and undesignated heritage assets including those of potential archaeological interest.
-Information contained on the Gloucestershire Historic Environment Record (G-HER) should be interrogated along with the National Heritage List (NHL) produced by English Heritage.
-Of potential relevance to the allocation is the grade II historic park at Clearwell Castle (NL list entry: 1000758) and the grade II listed building known as Toll House (NL list entry: 1186347).
-Landscape and visual impact Potentially linked to the requirements of policies:- DM01; DM02; DM08; DM09; MR01 A Landscape and Visual Impact Assessment (LVIA) prepared in line with best practice guidelines will be required.
-It must comprise an analysis of the landscapes which contain, and are within the sphere of influence of the allocation.
+Potentially linked to the requirements of policies: DM01; DM02; DM08; DM09; MR01

+A Landscape and Visual Impact Assessment (LVIA) prepared in line with best practice guidelines will be required.
+It must comprise of an analysis of the landscapes which are contained, and are within the sphere of influence of the allocation.
 Matters requiring careful scrutiny include: - the sensitivity of affected landscape characteristics; possible effects upon them; and the relative significance of these effects in relation to all proposed mineral-development activities and their evolving influence over time (e.g. working, processing, site restoration and aftercare).
 Key landscapes types likely to require assessment include: - the National landscape character NCA105 (Forest of Dean and Lower Wye) and the regional / local level classification - The Limestone Plateau landscape character type and the Tidenham Chase landscape character area, which are described in the Forest of Dean Landscape Character Assessment.
 The Wye Valley AONB lies less than 1km of the allocation and therefore special consideration must also be given to the particular elements and features that contribute to the landscape character of the designation.
 It is important that the LVIA applies published landscape studies when establishing baseline conditions.
 Specifically in terms of visual impact, the LVIA must identify visual receptors that are likely to be affected, determine their sensitivity to potential impacts and consider the relative significance of the impacts identified.
 Sensitive visual receptors that should be considered as a minimum, include: - the individual properties, farms and agricultural premises that surround the perimeter of the allocation, the properties that form the hamlet of Trow Green; the settlements of Clearwell and Bream; nearby sections of the B4231 / Bream Avenue and B4228; and the network of paths and recreational routes in the locality.
 In assessing both landscape and visual impacts possible cumulative / in-combination effects associated with the existing permitted mineral operations at Stowe Hill Quarry and Clearwell Quarry will need to be taken into account.
 A further essential element is the provision of details concerning measures to avoid, reduce, remedy and / or compensate any possible negative effects deemed sufficiently harmful to render a proposal unacceptable in planning terms.
 Any scheme of mitigation put forward must be accompanied by a clear strategy for implementation and be able to demonstrate its deliverability.
 It should also be reflective of the different activities / stages that are likely to have a material effect on anticipated landscape and visual impacts (e.g. resulting from the preparation of land prior to mineral working, mineral working itself, and subsequent restoration incorporating aftercare).